kevinburke/telapi-python/docs/usage/phone-calls.rst

-.. module:: twilio.rest
+.. module:: telapi.rest

 =====================
 Phone Calls
 =====================

-The :class:`Calls` resource manages all interaction with Twilio phone calls, including the creation and termination of phone calls.
+The :class:`Calls` resource manages all interaction with Telapi phone calls, including the creation and termination of phone calls.

 Making a Phone Call
 -------------------

 The :class:`Calls` resource allows you to make outgoing calls.
-Before a call can be successfully started, you'll need a url which outputs valid `TwiML <http://www.twilio.com/docs/api/twiml/>`_.
+Before a call can be successfully started, you'll need a url which outputs valid `TwiML <http://www.telapi.com/docs/api/twiml/>`_.

 .. code-block:: python

-    from twilio.rest import TwilioRestClient
+    from telapi.rest import TelapiRestClient

-    client = TwilioRestClient()
+    client = TelapiRestClient()
     call = client.calls.make(to="9991231234, from_="9991231234")
                            url="http://foo.com/call.xml")
     print call.length